-Jhoinmalis represents children who belong to indigenous groups and fights for their rights and for children who have been the victims of violence and who have been affected by environmental degradation.
+Jhoinmalis represents children who belong to indigenous groups and fights for their rights and for children who have been victims of violence and affected by climate change.

 Jhonmalis lives in Amazonas in Brazil and belongs to the Guarani indigenous group.
 Her family has been fighting to get their land back for over 40 years, land that was stolen by forest companies and corrupt politicians.
 Jhonmalis’ own grandfather was killed because he stood up for the rights of his people.
 “He was very brave, and he’s a big role model for me.
 The worst day of my life was when someone started shooting into our house.
 I thought I was going to be killed.”